mKeRix/room-assistant/docs/guide/cluster.md

 **Config Key:** `cluster`

 If you are running multiple room-assistant instances they come together in a cluster.
 By default, the instances discover each other using mDNS.
 This requires all of them live in the same subnet.
-You can also specify the adresses of other instances and tweak some other things manually.
+You can also specify the addresses of other instances and tweak some other things manually.

 ## Usage tips